Every hiker needs a Companion!

 It is available for sale online and at most outfitters, as well as bookstores that cater to outdoor interests.
 The book is edited by Robert "Sly" Sylvester with research by more than three dozen thru-hiker volunteers in 14 states, backed by the first-hand information of the trail's volunteer and staff maintainers and managers, as well as extensive information from the current edition of the A.T.
 Data Book.
 There are 288 pages with maps, illustrations, equipment-makers' toll-free numbers and trail town post office hours.

 Visit The ALDHA Store to buy this book online using credit, debit card or PayPal.
-Proceeds go directly towards hiker-related programs sponsored by ALDHA such as ALDHA Care, trail work trips and the Trail Days Hiker Feed.
+Proceeds go directly towards hiker-related programs sponsored by ALDHA such as ALDHA Care, trail work trips, the Trail Days Hiker Feed, and the Appalachian Trail Conservancy.

 The Appalachian Trail Conference (now the Conservancy) had been publishing a guidebook for A.T. hikers since The Philosopher's Guide by Darrell Maret in the early 1980s.
 It continued publishing a guide when Darrell handed over editorship to Dan Bruce.
 In 1993, "Wingfoot" decided to publish a guidebook on his own, so ATC cast about for a new editor to continue its publishing tradition.